 The plenary will be followed by a reception from 5:30 to 6:30, with appetizers and a cash bar.
 A set of displays of some work from the Collaborative Humanities Redesign Project (CHRP) will be available as an introduction to the work of those faculty members.
 Dinner on Thursday evening will be on your own.

-Friday morning, June 9, guests staying in the conference hotel have access to a complimentary hot buffet breakfast, and the first wave of sessions will begin at 8:30 am.
-Each of three waves will run for 45 minutes, with a 15 minute break between waves to allow for debriefing and discussion with presenters.
-Sessions may include two presentations, a symposium of linked presentations, a roundtable discussion, or a workshop, each led by one person or a team of people.
+Friday morning, June 9, guests staying in the conference hotel hotel have access to a complimentary hot buffet breakfast, and the first wave of sessions will begin at 8:30 am.
+Each of three waves will run for 45 minutes, with a 15-minute break between waves to allow for debriefing and discussion with presenters.
+Sessions will include two presentations, a symposium of linked presentations, a roundtable discussion, or a workshop, each led by one person or a team of people.
 A hospitality room will be available during all sessions for continued conversations and light refreshments.